Porthcawl Town Athletic F.C.

+In the 1979–80 season the team won the Bridgend & District League and were recommended for membership of the South Wales Corinthian League.

 The club were promoted to the Premier Division at the end of the 2018–19 season finishing as champions of Division One.

 The club runs three senior men's teams & two youth teams & are affiliated with Porthcawl Town Spartans MAFC.